WebOfTrustInfo/verifiable-news/sketchpad.md

 ```

 ## Updating Statements: Revocation and Supersession
 Digitally-signed resources are immutable and transitory.
-An `update` field allows for statements to be revoked or replaced.
+An `update` field allows for statements to be revoked or superseded.
 The `update` field points to a _revocation object_, to a _supersession object_ or to a list of such objects where one is pertinent.

 ```json
 {